ibm-cloud-docs/api-handbook/design/types.md

 *  The JSON keyword `true` or the JSON keyword `false` MUST be considered a valid boolean.
 *  Any other value MUST be rejected with a `400` status code and appropriate error response model.

+In a request body, a boolean field MAY be optional.
+An optional boolean field MUST have either an explicit default value or an explanation of the strategy used to compute a value in the property schema `description`.

 #### Query parameters
 {: #boolean-query-parameters}